Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Background

 In contrast, the application of RDH to individual, scalar, or time-series numerical data (\textit{e.g.,} sensor readings, financial figures, or simple numerical sequences) presents distinct and more challenging problems.
 Unlike multimedia, such data typically exhibits very low inherent redundancy, is highly sensitive to even minor numerical changes (as there is no ``perceptual'' domain to hide in), and has a very limited host capacity.
 This scarcity of ``hiding space'' and the demand for exact numerical preservation make traditional RDH techniques, often designed for media, largely unsuitable.

 For this class of individual or dispersed data, existing reversible embedding methods tend to fall into a few categories.
-One common approach is \textbf{Modulo/Remainder-based embedding}, where the secret information $w$ (an integer in range $0, \ldots, q-1$) is embedded into a host integer $d$ using an operation like $d' = q \cdot d + w$ \cite{kabir2025rewap}.
-A common special case involves embedding a single bit ($w \in \{0,1\}$) by setting $q=2$, resulting in $d' = 2d + w$ \cite{kabir2024privacy}.
+One common approach is \textbf{Modulo or Remainder-based embedding}, where the secret information $w$ (an integer in range $0, \ldots, q-1$) is embedded into a host integer $d$ using an operation like $d' = q \cdot d + w$ \citep{kabir2025rewap}.
+A common special case involves embedding a single bit ($w \in \{0,1\}$) by setting $q=2$, resulting in $d' = 2d + w$ \citep{kabir2024privacy}.
 Upon extraction, $w$ is simply $d' \pmod q$ and $d$ is $\lfloor d' / q\rfloor$.
 When $q$ is a power of 2 ($q=2^B$), these extraction operations can be efficiently performed using bitwise logic (\textit{e.g.,} $w = d' \text{ \& } (q-1)$ and $d = d' \gg B$).

 While perfectly reversible and simple, a significant characteristic of this method is that the host data's magnitude is directly scaled or inflated by a factor of $q$, making the numerical modification immediately obvious and leading to a poor mixing between the original data and the watermark.

 While modulo-based embedding places the watermark in a very distinct (\textit{e.g.,} least significant) position within the embedded data, one might consider more intricate bit-level operations to ``mix'' the bits of the original data and the watermark more thoroughly within the resulting embedded value.
 Such approaches would likely involve complex sequences of bitwise operations, permutations, or scrambling algorithms.
 However, these methods, even if designed to be perfectly reversible, tend to lack mathematical elegance and direct interpretability.
 The resulting embedded data would exhibit a less intuitive relationship to its original host and watermark, making such bit-mixing techniques generally less desirable compared to approaches that achieve blending through inherent algebraic properties.